PasDaRass/Boot.Dev_Course/03_git/chapter02/lesson04.md

 After staging a file, we can commit it.
 <br />
 A commit is a snapshot of the repository at a given point in time.
-It's a way to save the state of the repository, and it's how Git keeps track of changes to the project.
+It's a way to save the state of the repository, and it's how Git keeps track of changes to the project. <br />
 A commit comes with a message that describes the changes made in the commit.
 <br />
 Here's how to commit all of your staged files:
 ```